 How do I switch my cat to a CKD diet?

 Cats will develop a preference for their standard diet after a while.
 If you discovered that your cat is suffering from CKD, changing to the diet to a more appropriate diet could become difficult.
 We have an article about changing to a different diet if you’re interested, but the short version is this: make the transition gradual for your cat by mixing the old and the new food together.
-Over time (at least one week) you can slowly start to increase the amount of new food in a meal.
-If your cat has reduced appetite, warming the food may also help increase the palatability.
+Overtime (at least one week) you can slowly start to increase the amount of new food in a meal.
+If your cat has a reduced appetite, warming the food may also help increase palatability.

 How CKD foods work: managing symptoms through diet changes